FabricioRocha/input_br/input_br/planilha/README.md

 - **CHR$(c)** - opposite of ASC(), returns the character corresponding to the one-byte code _c_ from the computer´s character table
 - **MID$(st$, fr, nm)** and **MID$(st$, fr, to)=s2$** - in the first form the function returns a number _nm_ of characters from a string _st$_ starting from the _fr_ position; in the second form the function **replaces** part of the string _st$_ with part of another string _s2$_.

 Most of the code is actually related to console input/output.
 The program uses MSX SCREEN 0, a 40x24 display of 6x8 pixel characters.
 Screen locations are 0 based.
+I found that **LOCATE** works quite differently between MSX BASIC and QBasic because any of the _LOCATE 0_ statements resulted in "Illegal function call" in QBasic, and in MSX the parameter order is _column, line_ while in QBasic it is _line, column_.

 ## Operation